 Don’t just type in a wild estimate for your mileage, it will affect your premium.
 The average UK driver does 7,600 miles a year, according to the RAC.
 Try to give an accurate amount based on how far you drove in the previous year.

 Make sure you get a level of cover that reflects what you need.
 If you only use your car for leisure don’t pay for a policy that covers commuting.
 Cars used for commuting tend to be on the road more at busier times, meaning there is a higher risk of accident.
 That means premiums are more expensive for policies covering commuting.

 Telematics insurance policies use black boxes to monitor how, when and how far you drive to tailor precise insurance premiums.
 This can work out cheaper if you are a young, inexperienced driver or don’t cover many miles.

 One effective way to make your car insurance cheap is to get a cheaper car.
 Giving up a luxury model or opting for a smaller engine size will reduce your premiums.

 Your credit score can affect car insurance if you opt to pay your premiums monthly.
-Insurers will check your credit score in order to check your details and, if you opt to pay monthly, to see if you are likely to make your repayments.
-A low credit score could mean your premiums are increased.
+Insurers will check your credit profile in order to check your details and, if you opt to pay monthly, to see if you are likely to make your repayments.
+A low credit profile could mean your premiums are increased.

 Before you buy car insurance with monthly premiums it is a good idea to check your credit score.